MasterAI-EAM/Darwin/README.md

 > Note: You could also use GPT3.5 or GPT-4 for generation, but these options might be costly.

-Please be aware that due to agreements with the publishers, we can't share the training dataset.
+Please be aware that we can't share the training dataset due to agreements with the publishers.

 ## **Authors**